decentralized-identity/interoperability/agenda.md

     * IIW31 earlybird tickets end today!
     * Shout-out to Adrian's thread on the [mailinglist](https://dif.groups.io/g/interop-wg/topics) about human-centric interop and the UX work-- we promise we'll get back to this!
 It's deferred, but definitely not tabled.
         * In the meantime, interested parties are welcome to join the DIF Product Managers' **non-IPR-protected** [community of practice](https://dif.groups.io/g/id-productmanagers), which is currently in a multi-week discussion of human-centric UX thinking around SSI onboarding processes.
+    * Thread on DECO project out of Cornell on [CCG}(https://lists.w3.org/Archives/Public/public-credentials/2020Sep/0005.html) - may be worth addressing or socializing in this group if there is interest/demand
     * Deputize queue-masters from the back seat: see something, say something!

 </details>